krishnakalisarkar/School_District_Analysis/README.md

 ![figure 5](Resources/Figure_5.png)

-Thomas High School math grades for 10th, 11th and 12th dropped to 83.08, 83.49 and 83.49 from 83.1, 83.5 and 83.5.
+Thomas High School math grades for 10th, 11th and 12th are  83.1, 83.5 and 83.5.
-Thomas High school reading grades for reading for 10th, 11th and 12th grades are 84.25, 83.58 and 83.83.
+Thomas High school reading grades for reading for 10th, 11th and 12th grades are 84.3, 83.6 and 83.8.
-The scores dropped from 84.3, 83.6 and 83.8.
 Overall there is not much change in grades.

 #### Scores by school spending